 That was all about Google Play Console’s internal testing feature.
 Leverage it to test your app and chisel it to perfection.
 Launch the perfect apps and make your space in the mobile app industry.

-Else, simply sign up for AppMySite free Android app maker and convert WordPress site to android apps without coding.
-This AI-powered DIY app builder also enables you to build, customize and test the fully built Android and iOS apps for free.
+Else, simply sign up for AppMySite free Android app maker and convert WordPress site to Android apps without coding.
+This DIY app builder also enables you to build, customize and test the fully built Android and iOS apps for free.

 You can scale the progress of app builder in the preview pane and test the app on a simulator.
 Proceed to publish the app on Google Play Store and Apple App Store and reach the mobile friendly audience within minutes.
 Build an app and steer to success now!